Gabe Cupps: Senior season

 As a senior, Cupps averaged 15.4 points, 6.2 assists, 4.5 rebounds and 2.2 steals per game and led Centerville to an overall record of 25–4.
 The Elks reached the state semifinals, but lost once again to Pickerington Central High School, 57–53.
 In Cupps' final game as an Elk, he scored 22 points, dished seven assists, grabbed two rebounds, and garnered four steals.
 While Devin Royal was honored 2023 Ohio Mr. Basketball by the AP at the end of the season, Cupps was named Co-Mr. Basketball by the OHSBCA (with Royal).

-Before embarking on his college journey, Cupps played in The Throne National Championship, a four-day single elimination tournament between 16 teams featuring the nation's best high school talent.
+Before college, Cupps played in The Throne National Championship, a four-day single elimination tournament between 16 teams featuring the nation's best high school talent.
 Cupps formed a team with some of his high school teammates, and they called themselves The 'Ville.
-The 'Ville was given the #13 seed, and on March 29, 2023 they played their First Round game against the #4 seed Beaumont Elite (Texas) at Morehouse College in Atlanta.
+The 'Ville was given the #13 seed, and on March 29, 2023, they played their First Round game against the #4 seed Beaumont Elite (Texas) at Morehouse College in Atlanta.
 They won 69–57 which set up their next game in Round 2 against Second II None (Illinois).
 On March 30, The 'Ville's run to the championship game ended with a 51–52 loss.